 You Can’t Cut Out Early

-If, halfway through the lease, you decide you don’t want or need the equipment any longer, you won’t be able to get out of the lease agreement.
-You will either have to continue making the monthly payment or pay a lump sum for the rest you owe.
+If, partway through the lease, you decide you don’t want or need the equipment any longer, you typically won’t be able to get out of the lease agreement.
+While lease terms vary, you usually will have to continue making payments or pay a lump sum for the rest you owe.

 You Don’t Own the Equipment